BY OUR PLATFORMS

 High throughput screening of molecules.

-Early-life embryos (5th dpf) are fed a Non-Cholesterol Diet (NCD) versus a HCD for 15 days in the presence and absence of the compound of interest.
-Individuals are posteriorly incubated with Bodipy fluorescent dye for the in vivo confocal visualization of cholesterol.
+Early-life embryos (5th dpf) are fed a Control Diet (CD) versus a HC diet for 15 days in the presence and absence of the compound of interest.
+Individuals are posteriorly incubated with a fluorescent dye for the in vivo confocal visualization of cholesterol.